okta/okta-developer-docs/packages/@okta/vuepress-site/guides/resolve-import-conflicts/create-external-service/index.md

 ### Check Authorization Header

 The requests that Okta sends to your external service will always include an authorization header containing a secret string.
-You set the value of this string when you register your external service.
-It serves as an API access key for your service.
-Your code should always check for the presence of the authorization header and confirm its value is correct.
+You set the value of this string when you register your external service, so that it can serve as an API access key for the service.
+Your code should always check for the presence of the authorization header and confirm its value.
 Processing should not proceed if the auhorization header cannot be verified.

 <StackSelector snippet="check-auth"/>

 ### Deserialize JSON Payload

-Information about the user being imported, as well as related contextual information, is contained in the JSON payload of the request from Okta.
+Information about the user being imported, as well as contextual information about the import process, is contained in the JSON payload of the request from Okta.
 To make it available for pocessing, let's deserialize the JSON into objects.

 <StackSelector snippet="deserialize"/>

 ### Check for Conflict in login Attribute

-The code here is meant as a demonstration of checking for conflict and then resolving the conflict by changing a user profile attribute.

 If the value of `data.user.profile.login` for an incoming user is equal to the value of that attribute in another user profie, there is a conflict.
 As a demonstration only, the way we'll handle the conflict is to insert a unique integer into the value.